tbaker-sc/gedata_proj/codebook.md

 1. activity_labels - holds the data from activity_labels.txt, which provides a mapping between activity_number and a readable activity_name.
 Ultimately used to name the activities in the subsetted data before tidying the data.
 2. features - holds the data from features.txt which is a list of all the features in each data set.
 Used to provide most column names for training & test data.
 3. train_x/test_x - core data set for training/test source data.
 These files hold 561 values in each row, which correspond to the 561 measures explained fully in the source document features_info.txt.
-(The relevent items are also explained below in the explanation for the final data frame.)
+(The relevant items are also explained below in the explanation for the final data frame.)
 4. train_y/test_y - activity number & label for the training/test source data.
-The number of rows in this file matches the correspond train_x/test_x file.
+The number of rows in this file matches the corresponding train_x/test_x file.
-5. train_subject/test_subject - the identifier of the subject who carried out the experiment for each row of data in the trainin/test source data.
+5. train_subject/test_subject - the identifier of the subject who carried out the experiment for each row of data in the training/test source data.
 Possible values are 1-30, for the 30 volunteers who participated in this set of experiments, according to the source data documentation.
 6. total_train/total_test - intermediate data frames to hold the items from 3-5 (for training/test respectively) after being combined via cbind
 7. total_data - result of using rbind to combine total_train & total_test into a single data frame.
 8. data_subset - total_data after having removed all measurements other than mean and standard deviation.
 (Subject & activity label data are also kept.)